-Your priority is to find a supervisor and agree on a topic BEFORE ENROLLING in Research Thesis A.
+If you are not employed or your employer is not willing to nominate a topic and co-supervise the thesis, you have to complete the thesis in internal mode.
 Browse the internet link below ('Search Projects') to find available topics and contact potential supervisors.

 Note: It is unlikely that this list is fully up-to-date and comprehensive.
-It is essential that during the Term priorto enrolment in Research Thesis A that individual students approach School teaching & research staff in area(s) of potential interest, to explore the range of possible thesis topics that may be available.
+It is essential that individual students approach School teaching & research staff in area(s) of potential interest, to explore the range of possible thesis topics that may be available.